wssimms/gssquared/Docs/DevelopLog.md

 [ ] in game code, window_width and height need to read the actual window size, or, use some other method to constrain the mouse movement.

+## Jan 24, 2025

+The new gamepad arrived.
+This one is bluetooth and wired (supposedly).
+Compatible with everything supposedly.
+Works on the Mac.
+I have it coded in to GS2 and it's working well.
+One notable thing, is if you go straight horizontal or vertical, it will scale to +/- 32767.
+IF you go diagonal, it will scale to +/- 21845.
+The range of motion on the joystick is actually circular, whereas on the original apple II joystick it was square.
+I get the rationale here, my recollection is that the Apple II stick would sometimes get bound up in the corners.

+This thing has a crazy number of controls.
+There are like throttle buttons on each side, that are pressure-sensitive (i.e. scale depending on how far you depress them).
+Four X / Y / A / B buttons.
+And of course the four-way nintendo style + control.
+I am unclear on how button mappings work, and it is possible I will have to switch to the "gamepad" API which supposedly handles all the axis and button mapping stuff for you.
+Look into that more.

+But I have successfully played the ole Choplifter with it.
+It's a lot easier with a proper joystick, even if it is tiny compared to my original II stick, which I really miss.
+(Those things were great).